 Defining the topic.

 Fulfilling the requirements of a debate for your speaker role – each speaker has a different role in a debate.

 Having an effective introduction and conclusion.

-Having effective points and examples to illustrate the point.
+Having effective points and examples to illustrate each point.

 Presenting evidence to back up your arguments.